Singular blocks of restricted sl3

 Let $A$ be a finite-dimensional algebra over an algebraically closed field $k$.
 The basic algebra of $A$ is a $k$-algebra all of whose simple modules are one-dimensional which is Morita equivalent to $A$; it can be thought of as the smallest algebra with the same representation theory as $A$.
 The small size of the basic algebra tends to make calculations considerably easier.

 This paper deals with restricted enveloping algebras of classical Lie algebras.
 While the basic algebras for non-semisimple blocks of restricted $\ssl_2$ have long been known (and are reviewed in Section \ref{hoch_section}), to the best of my knowledge no other nontrivial examples have been computed, although some endomorphism algebras of projectives are constructed in \cite[Chapter 19]{AJS}.
-Here we find generators and relations for the basic algebras of non-semisimple singular blocks of the restricted enveloping algebra $u$ of $\ssl_3(k)$ over an algebraically closed field of characteristic $p>3$, and some of their properties.
+Here we find generators and relations for the basic algebras of non-semisimple singular blocks of the restricted enveloping algebra $u$ of $\ssl_3(k)$ over an algebraically closed field of characteristic $p>3$.
 The simple modules of $u$ are labelled by their highest weights; singular here means that the block has a simple module whose highest weight $\lambda$ satisfies $\langle \lambda + \rho, \alpha\rangle=0 \mod p$ for some root $\alpha$, where $\rho$ is the half-sum of the positive roots for $\ssl_3(k)$.

 The method is as follows.
 Thanks to work of Simon Riche \cite{Riche} we know that each block of $u$ admits a $\mathbb{Z}_{\geq 0}$-grading with respect to which it is a Koszul algebra.
-We show in Section \ref{verma_section} that the Verma modules in our block are graded modules with respect to this grading.
+We show in Section \ref{verma_section} that the Verma modules in our blocks are graded modules with respect to this grading.
 This allows us to use a version of the Brauer-type reciprocity of \cite{Holmes} to find the graded structure of the projectives in our block, and hence the Hilbert series for the basic algebra and of its Koszul dual.

-In Section \ref{sec:action} we show, using the Frobenius homomorphism for the hyperalgebra of $\ssl_3(k)$, that the basic algebra admits a non-trivial action of $\ssl_3(k)$ by derivations.
-We determine this action on the degree one part of the basic algebra, which allows us to calculate its relations in Theorem \ref{presentation}.
+In Section \ref{sec:action} we determine the action of $G=SL_3(k)$ on the Ext-groups between simples in our blocks.
+We then exploit this to calculate generators and relations for the basic algebra in Theorem \ref{presentation}.
 In Section \ref{hoch_section} we use this presentation of the basic algebra to calculate its centre and the internal degree zero part of its first Hochschild cohomology.
 Finally in Section \ref{kos} we identify the modules for the basic algebra that correspond to the Verma modules in our block, and prove that they are Koszul.